- About Silver Melted Into Sound

 Composition Contest Rules and Regulations

-In alignment with the Diversity, Equity, and Inclusion Grant awarded to the School of Fine and Performing Arts in 2022, the music festival Silver Melted into Sound again calls for compositions designed to increase repertoire written by underrepresented composers, including people of color, women and other marginalized genders, or persons with a disability and/or draw attention to minority poet Julia de Burgos.
+The music festival Silver Melted into Sound again calls for compositions designed to increase repertoire written for Intermediate High School Band, Choir, and Orchestra.
+The competition is open to all composers and encourages entries by underrepresented composers, including people of color, women and other marginalized genders, or persons with a disability and/or to draw attention to the powerful Appalachian poet Kari Gunter-Seymour.

 The composition must be written for one of the following ensembles and at the performance level of a high school, Grade 3 ensemble:

-The composition must be inspired by the poetry of Julia de Burgos.
+The composition must be inspired by the poetry of Kari Gunter-Seymour, Ohio Poet Laureate.

 Entry Information